Houshang Pourshariati Iranian Studies Book Award

 The author of the winning book will receive $2000 and a certificate of award.
 Honorable mentions also receive a certificate of award.
-Winners will be announced at the Awards Ceremony at the 548th MESA Annual Meeting in Washington, DC November 23, 2014.
-The results will be announced in publications as deemed appropriate by MESA.
+Winners will be announced at the Awards Ceremony at the 50th MESA Annual Meeting in Boston, MA.

 2014 Award Recipients

-1. Send a letter of nomination and one copy of the book to the Awards Coordinator at the MESA Secretariat.
-Nominations need to be made by April 10 (extended); the book needs to arrive by April 15 (extended).
+Send a letter of nomination and one copy of the book to the Awards Coordinator at the MESA Secretariat.
+Nominations need to be made after the 2016 Committee selection.
+(TBD), anticipated in 2016.

 Sara L. Palmer, Book Awards Coordinator

 2016 Houshang Pourshariati Iranians Studies Book Award Competition

 University of Arizona

 Andrew W. Mellon Professor,

 School of Historical Studies, Princeton

 Nativist Prophets of Early Islamic Iran: Rural Revolt and Local Zoroastrianism